Changissnz/selfinterest/README.md

 the accepted forms of attitudes and appearances, these being the references.
 These references of the practiced attitudes and appearances have taken on an idealism through valuation by the respective social sphere/s of influence.
-The mannerist's solution for the question of behavior, the acts in great part for appearance, and the entirety of the appearance is comprised of these references, the form out of many possibilities that serves as the best realism of practicing the ideal.
+The mannerist's solution for the question of behavior, this consisting of acts in great part for appearance, and the entirety of the appearance is comprised of these references, the form out of many possibilities that serves as the best realism of practicing the ideal.
 Mannerism values the perceived appearance of the sentient being as the centrality of all evidence for judgment.
 The manners are the artificial axioms in mannerism, understood to be not as a choice to prefer but analogically, something very much like the gold standard out of the possible span of material goods, that is, the optimal, the discovered best that should be valued higher than the practices of the self if the self is positionally incapable of the manners.
 The mannerist, being one that comprehends other human beings by reliance on their perception of the human beings' appearances, uses the practice of correspondence theory in order to label particular appearances in divisions of dichotomy and greater dimension.
 This reliance is, in turn, ripe for vulnerability in accurate judgment: not all phenomena can be captured by perception, and this tenet naturally presupposes that not all human appearance, through behavior and pose, can be registered by perception.
 Furthermore, mannerism is pre-deterministic, similar to how proper mathematical problems already have solutions and only require a critical mind trained in quantitative techniques in order for the answers to be revealed, the ideal from the righteous practice.
 Mannerism can act as an effective front for deception and abuses of power.
 These two issues of mannerism can be reduced to errors by the practice of correspondence theory.
 In correspondence theory application, the manner, that is the attitude and/or appearance, signifies a positive ideal, in other words, a virtue or moral infallible by conceptual integrity, yet inclined towards faultiness by practice, but through the trial-and-error, the manner emerges as the best practice of the positive ideal.
 The manner is a mark of high civilization, something reasoned to